-18.4 Amount due to a subsidiary
+19.4 Amount due to subsidiaries

-The non-trade amount due to a subsidiary is unsecured, interest-free and repayable on demand.
+The non-trade amount due to subsidiaries is unsecured, interest-free and repayable on demand.
 The amount owing is to be settled in cash.

-18.5 Amount due to associates
+19.5 Amount due to associates

 The non-trade amount due to associates is unsecured, interest-free and repayable on demand.
 The amount owing is to be settled in cash.